-You have some leftover brie or even a full wheel or two you’ve bought on clearance, and no plans for that cheese.
-Can you freeze brie cheese?
+You have some leftover brie or even a full wheel or two you’ve bought on clearance and no plans for that cheese.

 But before you chuck the cheese into the freezer, you want to know if it makes sense, and what to expect.
 And that’s the first thing I’d like to discuss.

 What are those changes?
 The cheese isn’t as spongy as it used to, and there’s a slight loss of taste.

 Plus if it’s not a full wheel and you don’t wrap each piece tight, it slowly dries out.

 In short, the quality of Brie you will end up with after thawing depends heavily on the effort you put into freezing.

 If you’re ready to wrap each piece individually, your Brie will be only marginally different from the fresh stuff.

 If you want to make it quick (that’s what I do most often), the quality of the cheese after defrosting will be worse, but still usable.
 Especially, if you like grilled and melted cheese.